nasaphreak/RestAPIExpress/README.md

 This is the First Version of a Login System.

 # Objectives/Next Steps
-- It will become an blog application.
+- It will become a blog application.
 - I'm reading about how to implement JWT for login persistence.
 - I'll add validations to the forms, to avoid code Injection.